 Violations are punishable by five years in prison.
 (Ga.
 Code §§ 16-11-122, 16-11-123, 16-11-124 (2019).)

 Various laws in Georgia also address the illegal use of weapons.
 For instance, if you have a gun (including a stun gun or Taser) or a knife (with a blade that's at least three inches long) while committing or trying to commit certain crimes, you can be charged with a separate felony in addition to the underlying crime.
 The punishment is stiffer if you were previously convicted of certain other crimes, including any felony involving the use or possession of a gun.

 It's a misdemeanor in Georgia to:

 Generally, self-defense is a justification for these point-or-fire offenses.
 (Ga.
 Code §§ 16-11-102, 16-11-103, 16-11-104, 16-11-133, 16-11-134 (2019).)

-If you are charged with any crime as a result of your possession or use of a firearm or other weapon, you should contact a Georgia criminal defense attorney.
-An attorney can tell you what to expect in court and how to protect your rights to that you can obtain the best possible outcome in your case.
+If you are charged with a crime related to possession or use of a weapon, you should speak to a lawyer as soon as you can.
+An experienced criminal defense attorney can explain how the law applies to your situation, what to expect in the legal proceedings, and how to protect your rights.